The Manager's Legal Handbook

 The spontaneous and unpredictable nature of the job interview makes it rife with traps, even for managers with the best of intentions.
 Well-meaning, innocent comments could be construed by an applicant as prejudicial or used as the basis of a discrimination lawsuit.

 For example, let’s say an applicant speaks with an accent you’ve never heard before.
 You might be curious about where the applicant is from.
-However, if you ask about the applicant’s national origin, and the applicant doesn’t get the job, your question could become part of a discrimination claim against your company.
+However, if you ask about the applicant’s national origin, and the applicant doesn’t get the job, your question could make the applicant wonder whether ethnicity played a role in your decision.